hz336/CS109A_LendingClub/LC_EDA.md

 <h4> Summary: </h4>
 <ul>
 <li> Bad loans consist only <b>12.66%</b> of the total loans in full sample.</li>
 <li> The number of bad loans typically tends to move together with the number of good loans over the years, however, that co-movement starts to diverge in recent three years.
 The reason is because almost of of the loans less than 3-years old are new loans, with most of them in the <b>status of current</b>.
-In order to reduce this <b>sample bias</b>, we will drop recent three-year data in feature engineering stage.</li>
+In order to reduce this <b>sample bias</b>, we will drop loans in recent years in feature engineering stage.</li>
 </ul>